 Join Aurora Public Library's Teen Advisory Group!
 We’re looking for local teens to contribute fresh ideas and opinions for our YA programs and collections.

 Not only will you be helping to create a vibrant place for your peers, you will also earn community service hours.
-Click here to download the application.
+Click here to download the application or fill in this online form.
 If you downloaded the form, submit your application by email or in person at either Information Desk.

 TEENS: Math Buddies Volunteer Program

 Math Buddies is a program for children who have difficulty with math or who require additional practice working with mathematical conceps.
 Children in grades 1 - 6 will be paired with high school volunteers and they will spend time together working on math activities and worksheets, and playing math-based games.
 The program consists of ten one-hour sessions, which can take place any time that the library is open (meeting times must be mutually agreed upon by both the teen volunteer and the child's parents.
-Click here to download the application.
+Click here to download the application or fill in this online form.
 If you downloaded the form, submit your application by email or in person at either Information Desk..

 TEENS: Reading Buddies Volunteer Program